 - If you’re in a program that requires labs, such as science, information technology, or nursing, go over to the labs, and look in on the classes which are in progress.
 Are there enough lab spaces for everyone?
 Speak with the students you see.
 Do they have problems with labs; are there enough stations and equipment?
 What hours are the labs open?

 - If you’re going to be living on campus, go to the residence halls.
 How is the security?
 Were you able to get in without a key?
 Did anyone question who you are or whom you’re visiting?
-Speak with students.
-Ask to see their rooms.
-Ask how many are usually placed in a room.
+Go to the cafeteria.
+Stop and ask how the food really is.
+Ask about quality, quantity, and hours of cafeteria operation.
+Ask to see a dorm room.
+Ask how many students are usually placed in a room.
 How hard is it to get into the “better” halls?
 Another thing you’ll want to investigate is the quality of life in the hall.
-Is it a place you would like to live?
 Is it clean and well-maintained, despite the clutter you would expect?
 Read the notices on the bulletin boards – they can provide a wealth of information.

 After you have completed your own “tour” of the campus, you can report to the Admissions Office for your meeting.
 When the college representative tells you there are small classes, lots of lab space, new residence halls, great food, and happy students, – you’ll know if that’s really true!